timcmartin/recipes-bak/condiments/mustard_sauce.md

 ## Directions
 1. Cook shallots in butter over moderate heat until shallots are softened.
-2. Add stock and deglaze for 2 minutes
+2. Add stock and deglaze for 2 minutes.
-3. Add mustard and cream, return to boil and add lemon juice and simmer until thickened
+3. Add mustard and cream, return to boil and add lemon juice and simmer until thickened.